 Overestimation is amongst the common reasons for procrastination among students.
 This behavior is where they feel they have a lot of time ahead of the deadline, only to find out sooner than later that they are out of time.
-In addition, students may undermine the complexity of an assignment, only to realize when it is too late how involving it was.
+In addition, students may undermine the complexity of an assignment, only to realize how involved it was when it was too late.

-What to do: Overestimation of time can be avoided through having a time planner and working with a timetable.
+What to do: Overestimation of time can be avoided by having a time planner and working with a timetable.

 Our Final Thought: